Rilee Rossouw

-Rilee Roscoe Rossouw (born 9 October 1989) is a South African cricketer who played for the South African cricket team.
-Rossouw currently represents Pretoria Capitals, Quetta Gladiators and Jaffna Kings.
-He is a left-hand batsman and a right arm off-spin bowler.
-Rossouw made history as the first South African batsman to score a 100 in the ICC Men's T20 World Cup which he did against the Bangladesh national cricket team.
+Rilee Roscoe Rossouw (born 9 October 1989) is a South African international cricketer who currently plays for the Joburg Super Kings in the SA20 and the Quetta Gladiators in the Pakistan Super League.
+A prolific left-handed top-order batsman, Rossouw has played in major leagues globally, including the IPL for the Punjab Kings.

 Domestic cricket

 Rossouw made his first-class debut in November 2007 for Free State against Easterns, batting at number three he topscored in the match with 83, an innings that included 13 fours.
 At the end of his maiden season he made the step-up to franchise cricket playing three Twenty20 matches for the Eagles.

 Rossouw was a regular in the Eagles team during the 2008/09 season, in the SuperSport Series he was the team's leading scorer with 765 runs including three centuries.
 His maiden first-class century came against the Titans in November 2008, he made 106 including 20 boundaries.
 In the return fixture in March 2009 he scored 109 in a team total of 178, no other batsman passed 16.
 Again the innings was in vain as the Eagles lost to the league champions.
 In the one-day format he also scored a maiden century, he struck 131 off 108 balls against the Warriors.

 Rossouw scored 1,261 runs at 57.61 in the 2009/10 season, this included a score of 319 off 291 balls against the Titans.
 The innings was the fastest triple century in South African domestic cricket and included 47 fours and 8 sixes.
 Alongside Dean Elgar he shared a second wicket partnership of 480 in 84 overs, the largest South African partnership for any wicket.

 Rossouw played in the IPL 2011 for Royal Challengers Bangalore and replaced Nic Maddinson in IPL 2014 for Royal Challengers Bangalore.
 He was included in the Free State cricket team squad for the 2015 Africa T20 Cup.

 Rossouw played in the 2017 Season of the Pakistan Super League for the Quetta Gladiators as a replacement player.
 Where it was reported that he earned around $370,000.
 He played for Quetta till 2019.
 In 2020 he was picked by Multan Sultans.
 He represented Multan Sultans for 4 years till PSL8 and now has been traded to Quetta Gladiators again, for ninth edition of Pakistan Super League.